PaulZC/Iridium_9603_Beacon/LEARN.md

-Following on from the [original work I did on the Iridium_9603_Beacon](https://github.com/PaulZC/Iridium_9603_Beacon/blob/master/Archive/V2/Iridium_9603_Beacon.pdf) which got some nice coverage on [Hackaday](http://hackaday.com/2016/12/19/a-beacon-suitable-for-tracking-santas-sleigh/) and which flew on UBSEDS22 and sent updates all the way from the UK to China before the batteries gave up:
+Following on from the [original work I did on the Iridium_9603_Beacon](https://github.com/PaulZC/Iridium_9603_Beacon/blob/master/Archive/V2/Iridium_9603_Beacon.pdf) which got some nice coverage on [Hackaday](http://hackaday.com/2016/12/19/a-beacon-suitable-for-tracking-santas-sleigh/) and which flew on [UBSEDS22](http://www.bristol-seds.co.uk/hab/flight/2017/03/13/ubseds22.html) and sent updates all the way from the UK to China before the batteries gave up:

 ![UBSEDS22_KML](https://github.com/PaulZC/Iridium_9603_Beacon/blob/master/img/UBSEDS22_KML.JPG)
 - https://github.com/PaulZC/Iridium_9603_Beacon/tree/master/UBSEDS22I_KML

 I decided to set myself the challenge of modifying the design of the beacon to make it solar-powered, making the lithium batteries optional and allowing the beacon to send updates during daylight hours for as long as the balloon continues to float.
-The design I’ve ended up with is based largely on V2 of the Iridium 9603 Beacon but can be powered by a pair of PowerFilm Solar MPT3.6-150 solar panels:
+The design I’ve ended up with is based extensively on V2 of the Iridium 9603 Beacon but can be powered by a pair of PowerFilm Solar MPT3.6-150 solar panels:
 - http://www.powerfilmsolar.com/products/?mpt36150&show=product&productID=271537&productCategoryIDs=6573

 These amazing little panels weigh only 3.1g each but can deliver a really useful amount of power: 100mA at 3.6V at Air Mass 1.5.
 This is enough to power the beacon’s SAMD21G18 processor and the GNSS receiver or the LTC3225EDDB super capacitor charger which delivers power to the Iridium 9603N.